Skip to main content

 8.5 Geriatric Use

-Clinical studies for the treatment of anaphylaxis have not been performed in subjects aged 65 and over to determine whether they respond differently from younger subjects.
-However, other reported clinical experience with use of epinephrine for the treatment of anaphylaxis has identified that geriatric patients may be particularly sensitive to the effects of epinephrine.
-Therefore, for the treatment of anaphylaxis, consider starting with a lower dose to take into account potential concomitant disease or other drug therapy.
+Clinical studies for the emergency treatment of type I allergic reactions, including anaphylaxis have not been performed in subjects aged 65 and over to determine whether they respond differently from younger subjects.
+However, other reported clinical experience with use of epinephrine for the emergency treatment of type I allergic reactions, including anaphylaxis, has identified that geriatric patients may be particularly sensitive to the effects of epinephrine.
+Therefore, for the emergency treatment of type I allergic reactions, including anaphylaxis, consider monitoring geriatric patients for adverse reactions to take into account potential concomitant disease or other drug therapy.

 10. Overdosage